rhysbrooks1/CS321-002-s25-team-09/README.md

 The `create-btrees.sh` script creates all nine BTree types from the SSH Log file.
 As a side effect, it also creates the dump files and the SQL database that contains tables for each of the nine types of key values.
+The script will move your BTrees, dump files to the appropriate subfolder in the folder `output` in the repo.

 The `check-dump-files.sh` compares the dump files from our code to the reference dump files.

 The `search-btrees.sh` script searches all nine BTrees from the BTree files for all the  key values found in the nine BTrees as well as just the top 25 entries.
+The script will store your output to the subfolder `btree-search` under the `output` folder.

 The `check-btree-search.sh` script compares the results of search queries from searching the BTree to the reference results.

 The `search-db.sh` script searches the database for the top 25 entries for each of the key value types.
+The script will store your output to the subfolder `db-search` under the `output` folder.

 The `check-db-search.sh` script compares the results from the database to the reference results.